 If we want amalgamation to work for Hamilton instead of against it, we need to fix these issues and align the interests of Hamilton's various communities so that our council can do a better job of thinking regionally and producing working majorities instead of splitting on fractious, parochial issues.

-The good news is that Council finally fixed area rating this spring after years of foot-dragging.
+The good news is that Council finally fixed area rating this spring - at least for emergency services and recreation - after years of foot-dragging.
 The issue threatened to be explosively controversial, but Council put together a formula that doesn't pit urban and suburban ratepayers against each other.

 Next, Council needs to fix the ward boundaries so that residents are fairly represented on council.
 One option is to split wards 1-5 into six wards with an average population of 30,401 and split wards 6-8 into five wards with an average population of 29,488.